 Helicopter Flight Over Barcelona

-Tour groups came in and out of the waiting hall in CatHelicopters, and in twenty short minutes my group was called to fly next.
+Tour groups came in and out of the waiting hall and in twenty short minutes my group was called to fly next.

 The staff gave our group of three safety instructions for boarding the helicopter and let us know our assigned seats.
 I was instructed I would take two flights and that I would move up from the passenger seat to the co-pilot spot on the second flight.